First Nation Addiction Rehabilitation Foundation

 For many First Nations and Aboriginal people, gambling is considered a social activity.
 Playing bingo, dropping a couple of bucks into a machine, wagering on horse racing, or just going over to the local store and buying a lottery ticket.

-Responsible gaming occurs when informed participants have a clear understanding of the probabilities of winning and engage in low risk gaming situations and wager reasonalble amounts.
+Responsible gaming occurs when informed participants have a clear understanding of the probabilities of winning and engage in low-risk gaming situations and wager reasonable amounts.